bakdata/kafka-connect-plugins/README.md

 Use the concrete transformation type designed for the record key (`com.bakdata.kafka.DropField$Key`) or value (`com.bakdata.kafka.DropField$Value`).

-#### Examples
+#### Example

-These examples show how to configure and use `DropField`.
+This example shows how to configure and use `DropField`.

-Imagine you have the following value:
+Imagine you have the following record value:

 ```json
 {